-Although money is available the commissioning organisations have not given a budget for the work and so you must be competitive but remain committed to paying workers the going rate and employing them on professional conditions of service.
+Although money is available the commissioning organisations have not given a budget for the work.
+You must therefore be competitive but remain committed to paying workers the going rate and employing them on professional conditions of service.
 You will also need to be realistic about the resources and equipment that are needed to successfully carry out the project.